FanFeast/Quadruped_Robot/README.md

 This GitHub project focuses on the design, analysis, and implementation of a quadruped walking robot.
 The project involves CAD design, kinematic analysis, and simulation of the robot's movements using Python (PyBullet), ROS, SolidWorks, MATLAB, and SIMULINK (Robotics Toolbox).

-As a team lead of four students, the main objectives were:
+As a team lead of four students, the main objectives were to:

 1. Redesign the robot's legs to increase its workspace and capabilities.
 2. Implement yaw, pitch, and roll motions for the quadruped robot.